dorkodu/sage/paper/3 -- Principles and Concepts.md

 >
 > But of course, you can use another format for query and response documents (see [Response](#response)).

-Each query must be identified with a string name which must be unique within the query document, and expressed as a map which the name points to.
+Each query must be identified with a string name which must be unique in the query document, and expressed as a map which the name points to.

 *— Below here is an example query, requesting a single entity :*